-One of our equity funds, Pareto Global, excludes fossil energy producers.
+Two of our funds, Pareto Nordic Cross Credit and Pareto Global, exclude fossil energy producers.
 This is basically well justified financially, as Norwegian investors are directly or indirectly highly exposed to the oil industry.
 Global funds without the same exposure thus provide a better risk balance overall.